SLC-brechtseys/Skyline.DataMiner.CICD.Packages/Tools.Packager/README.md

                                                           'A.B.C-suffix' and 'A.B.C.D-suffix'.
   -pn, --protocol-name <PROTOCOL_NAME>                     The protocol name.
 Only applicable for the 'protocolvisio'
                                                           type.
-  -o, --output <OUTPUT_DIRECTORY> (REQUIRED)              Directory where the package will be stored.kv -n, --name <OUTPUT_NAME>                                Name of the package.
+  -o, --output <OUTPUT_DIRECTORY> (REQUIRED)              Directory where the package will be stored.
+  -n, --name <OUTPUT_NAME>                                Name of the package.
   -?, -h, --help                                          Show help and usage information
 ```